Mirella Freni: Honours

-Freni was awarded the Order of Merit of the Italian Republic in the grade of Knight Grand Cross in 1990, and the French Legion of Honour in March 1993.
+Freni was awarded the Order of Merit of the Italian Republic in the grade of Knight Grand Cross in 1990 and the French Legion of Honour in March 1993.
 In 1995, she was appointed Commander of the Ordre des Arts et des Lettres.
 The University of Pisa awarded her an honorary degree in 2002 for her "great contribution to European culture."
 In 2009, she was promoted to the rank of Officer in the Legion of Honour.

-During a curtain call between acts of Fedora at the Metropolitan Opera in 1997, Freni was presented with the Key to the City (or Freedom of the City) of New York by then Mayor, Rudy Giuliani.
+In a broadcast matinée of Fedora at the Metropolitan Opera on 26 April 1997, Freni was presented with the Key to the City of New York by then mayor, Rudy Giuliani.
 In 2005, the Metropolitan Opera celebrated the 40th anniversary of her Met debut and her 50th anniversary on stage with a special gala concert conducted by James Levine.